KittyCAD/documentation/content/posts/security-orbit.md

     -H "authorization: Bearer $BEARER"
 ```

-Returns full cad designs not created by the logged in user (the logged in user's id is `c24acd26-07e4-433c-909c-babb9becbeb8`).
+Returns full CAD designs not created by the logged-in user (the logged- in user's id is `c24acd26-07e4-433c-909c-babb9becbeb8`).

 ```json
 [